-The SWOT analysis (acronym for Strengths, Weaknesses, Opportunities and Threats) is a useful method to understand the current positioning and corporate strategy.
-Each business-relevant factor is categorized according to its origin (internal or external) and its effect on the company (positive or negative) and can then be classified as Strengths (internal + positive), Weaknesses (internal+negative), Opportunities (external+positive) or Threats (external+negative).
+The SWOT analysis (acronym for Strengths, Weaknesses, Opportunities and Threats) is a useful method in marketing to understand your company's current positioning and strategy.
+Each business-relevant factor is categorised according to its origin (internal or external) and its effect on the company (positive or negative) and can then be classified as a strength (internal + positive), weakness (internal+negative), opportunity (external+positive) or threat (external+negative).

-The SWOT analysis has its origin in the Harvard Business School.
-In the 1960s, Henry Mintzberg tried to standardize the process of strategy development with your help.
-The basic idea is to examine the business environment for opportunities, risks and threats in order to become aware of your own strengths and weaknesses.
-Strengths should be used consistently to realize opportunities.
-Weaknesses should be consistently reduced to minimize risks.
+SWOT analysis has its origins in the Harvard Business School.
+In the 1960s, Henry Mintzberg tried to standardise the strategy development process with its help.
+The basic idea is to examine the business environment for opportunities, risks and threats in order to become aware of one's own strengths and weaknesses.
+Strengths should be used consistently to realise opportunities.
+Weaknesses should be consistently reduced in order to reduce risks.

 To use this template, click on "Export" in the top right-hand corner of the template.
 You SeaTable can then import this template directly into the template.